Meralco Electricity Rates and Your Solar ROI

 The 25-Year Projection Is Conservative

-Published 25-year savings projections use today’s flat Meralco rate.
-If the Meralco rate increases by even 2 percent per year over 25 years, actual lifetime savings will be 30 to 50 percent higher than flat-rate projections.
-Every year of rate increase makes the investment retroactively more profitable.
+Published 25-year savings use today’s flat Meralco rate.
+If the rate increases by 2 percent per year over 25 years, actual lifetime savings will be 30 to 50 percent higher than flat-rate projections.

 Net Metering Credits and the Meralco Rate

 Net metering credits have no expiry within the billing month and roll over to the following month’s bill.
-Under proposed ERC amendments (DC2024-08-0025), this credit carry-over will become mandatory, strengthening the protection for solar customers who generate more than they consume.
+Under proposed ERC amendments (DC2024-08-0025), this credit carry-over will become mandatory.
+How net metering works for Meralco customers determines the effective peso value of every kWh you export — a higher Meralco rate means each exported kWh earns a larger credit on your next bill.

 How to Calculate Your Personal Solar ROI from Your Meralco Bill